dbzl-project11/dbzl-project11.github.io/teams/androids.md

 - Any robot, cyborg, or android like character

 ##### Team restrictions:
-  -  Banned from Eternal Life if Cell can gain health from his grab, and is in their lineup.
-  -  Banned from Eternal Life if Cell can gain health from his transformation, and is in their lineup.
+  -  Banned from Eternal Life if Cell is in their lineup and starts in base or Semi-Perfect forms.

 ##### Current Roster and specific player restrictions